TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

         );

-    If you are using a content element instead of a plugin, the example looks like this:
+    If you are using a content element plugin without Extbase, the example looks like this:

     ..  code-block:: php